-- Roberts Rules of Order shall be used as a guide in the conduct of all meetings of the Board of Trustees or its committees.
+- Roberts Rules of Order shall be used as a guide in the conduct of all meetings of the Board of Trustees and its committees.

 - Presentation of items of business shall follow the Agenda, unless varied by the Chair.

 - The Board welcomes attendance at its meetings by members of the public and College employees and encourages their interest in the conduct of the affairs of the College.
-The Board also welcomes the orderly expression of concerns by members of the public or organizations relating to the welfare of the College, and welcomes questions or comments from members of the public and employees.
-In order that Board meetings may be orderly, and serve the purposes of the College, the following additional rules shall govern visitors' participation in Board meetings:
+The Board also welcomes the orderly expression of concerns by members of the public or organizations relating to the welfare of the College and welcomes questions or comments from members of the public and employees.
+In order that Board meetings may be orderly and serve the purposes of the College, the following additional rules shall govern visitor participation in Board meetings:

 - Agenda Items

-- Although citizens may address the Board on agenda items (pursuant to Paragraph 2 a.1), it is usually beneficial to the Board and citizen (or Board and citizen or organization) to inform the Secretary of the Board of the citizen's or organization's desire to speak and to give a general outline of concerns at least twenty-four (24) hours in advance of the meeting.
+- Although citizens may address the Board on agenda items, it is usually beneficial to the Board and citizen (or Board and citizen or organization) to inform the Secretary of the Board of the citizen's or organization's desire to speak and to give a general outline of concerns at least 24 hours in advance of the meeting.
 The advance notice permits the administration to solicit further helpful information and may avoid delay in acting on or responding to the item or concern.

 - Persons Addressing the Board: Persons addressing the Board shall address the Board as a whole or shall address the Chair.
 No more than two persons shall address the Board on the same topic on the same side of an issue.